Eli10/Capstone-FN/READme.md

 - All frontend requests go to an Api Gateway written in the Node/Express framework
 - Api Gateway parse url and forwards request to proper Services

+- Initial Request to any endpoint may make a few seconds but afterwards the speed should increase

 ### Security
 - TODO